-With a low barrier of entry, it’s easy to start a podcast and record episodes using a smartphone, but in the likely event that you’re podcasting for a professional purpose, the last thing you want is to do it “on the cheap.”
-You’d risk the finished product reflect poorly on you and your brand.
-So, what will your podcast costs be?
+With a low barrier of entry, it’s easy to start a podcast and record episodes using a smartphone, but in the likely event that you’re podcasting for a professional purpose, the last thing you want is to do it on the cheap.
+The finished product could reflect poorly on you and your brand.
+So, what will your costs be to do a podcast properly?

 The good news is that you can create a great-sounding podcast even on a modest budget.
-Podcast expenses will be comprised of upfront and ongoing costs.
+Podcast expenses will be comprised of both initial one-time costs and ongoing costs.
 Upfront launch costs include purchasing equipment, creating an intro and artwork, setting up a website, and professional assistance.
-Ongoing costs are editing, show notes writing, uploading the episodes, creating audiograms, and more.
+Ongoing costs are editing, show notes writing, uploading the episodes, and creating audiograms for social media promotion.

 The 4 main steps of completing a podcast episode are: